It Was A Company With A Lot Of Promise. Then A Chinese Customer Stole Its Technology

 Even as American Superconductor was pursuing Sinovel in court, the alleged theft led to a dramatic downturn at the company.

 With Sinovel no longer honoring its contracts, revenue plummeted from more than $100 million in the first three months of 2011 to just $9 million the next.

-Its share price plunged, and Wall Street analysts predicted its days were numbered.
+The company's share price plunged, and Wall Street analysts predicted its days were numbered.
 Like a lot of startups, American Superconductor had lured employees by offering stock options, which were now worthless.

 Over the next few years, the company would be forced to shut down a Wisconsin facility and move to a much smaller headquarters building in Massachusetts.

-It would also lay off hundreds of employees, dropping from a workforce of nearly 1,000 to fewer than 300.
+It also would lay off hundreds of employees, dropping from a workforce of nearly 1,000 to fewer than 300.

 "It really did shake the company up.
-It seemed like every month there was another layoff," says Jack McCall, director of superconductor cable systems, who had worked at the company since 2007.
+It seemed like every month there was another layoff," says Jack McCall, director of superconductor cable systems, who had worked at the company since 2007 but eventually left to take another job.
 "There was just an awful lot of concern, anger.
-Nobody was sure their job was going to be there," says McCall, who eventually left to take another job.
+Nobody was sure their job was going to be there."

-Today, American Superconductor remains a smaller company than it was in 2011.
-But it has survived, having successfully broken into some important new markets.
+Today, American Superconductor remains a smaller company than it was in 2011, but has survived, having successfully broken into some important new markets.
 It does very little business in China.

 McGahn is sometimes asked by other executives about the Chinese market.
 He tells them China is a trap.

 "The rules are set up in a way that the local brands will win," he says.
 "Participation in the Chinese market is for Chinese companies only.
-Your participation as a western company, at least to date, is a mirage.
+Your participation as a Western company, at least to date, is a mirage.
 They're there to bring you in, be able to figure a way to harvest whatever they can from you, and then spit you out when you're no longer useful."

 McGahn applauds the Trump administration's efforts to get tough on China over trade issues.